You may know that it’s important for pregnant women to increase their protein intake while expecting (more on this later).

 Most of us live busy lives, and chances are that even once you discovered you were pregnant, you haven’t slowed down.

-There aren’t many people who don’t appreciate a quick, easy and convenient snack or meal, and protein shakes offer all these benefits.
+There aren’t many people who don’t appreciate a quick, easy and convenient snack or meal, and shakes offer all these benefits.

 Protein drinks and shakes are great to have as a back-up during busy days or when traveling, especially as they don’t need any special storage.